 Iris nodules: Histopathologic examination of the iris nodule has revealed abundant lymphocytes and plasma cells with areas of chronic granulomatous inflammation.
 However, not all iris nodules, including those that may be associated with granulomatous disease in some cases (eg, Koeppe nodules), are necessarily granulomas.

-Treatment of inflammation of the anterior segment is as follows.
+Treatment of inflammation of the anterior segment is discussed below.

 Depot steroids should be avoided in cases of uveitis secondary to any suspected infectious process because of their potentially severe adverse effects.